siemens/LightweightCmpRa/doc/config/README.md

 |0..n| value |integer|retryAfter time in seconds|

-## The `DownstreamExpirationTime` object
+## The `TransactionMaxLifetime` object

+The **`TransactionMaxLifetime` object**
-The **`DownstreamExpirationTime` object** specifies the maximum persistency time of a transaction in seconds.
-The Lightweight CPM RA persists the state of each transaction for each message exchange until regular or erroneous termination.
+optionally specifies the maximum lifetime of CMP transactions.
+The Lightweight CPM RA persists the message exchange state of each transaction until its regular or erroneous termination or until its age reaches the given number of seconds.
-But due to lost messages or crashing end entities the end of a transaction might not be recognized by the RA.
-In this case the RA may forget the whole transaction after the given amount of time.
-If the value is 0 or a matching value is not found the transaction state is only removed at regular or erroneous termination.
+By default, or if the value 0 is given, transaction lifetime is not restricted.
+Restricting transaction lifetime avoids blocking RA resources indefinitely for instance when an expected subsequent request message by the client is lost or the client terminates during a transaction without the RA knowing.

 The value array contains